 The DSL is a member of the senior leadership team.
-Our DSL is Sarah Dewey, Assistant Principal.
+Our DSL is [name/job title of individual].
 The DSL takes lead responsibility for child protection and wider safeguarding in the school.
 This includes online safety and understanding our filtering and monitoring processes on school devices and school networks to keep students safe online.